-Welcome to Media Play News’ first-ever Power Marketing special report.
-Here, we profile the campaigns behind some of the year’s top-selling disc and digital home releases — and the marketing executives and teams that made them happen.
+Welcome to Media Play News’ second annual Power Marketing special report.
+Once again, we are profiling the campaigns behind some of the year’s top-selling disc and digital home releases — and the marketing executives and teams that made them happen.

 The Power Campaigns

 Marvel Studios’ Avengers: Endgame, the climactic conclusion to an 11-year cinematic journey, became the fastest-selling digital title in history in large part due to the efforts of the Disney in-home marketing team.
 Avengers: Endgame has also sold the second-highest number of digital units in home entertainment history.